Showing books by Ernest Hemingway

 This beautifully preserved softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
 The pages are tight and appear unread, and the book itself is tight, square, and unmarked.
 The Short Stories: The First Forty-Nine Stories by Ernest Hemingway, published in 1995, is a compelling collection that showcases Hemingway’s early short fiction.
 It spans a wide range of his signature themes—love, loss, war, and existential struggle—delivered in his trademark minimalist and powerful prose.

-This beautiful, well-preserved softcover is in pristine condition, despite being a former library copy.
-The pages are tight, appear unread, and the book is tight, square, and unmarked.
+This well-preserved softcover is in fine condition, despite being a former library copy.
+The pages are tight, unmarked, and the book is tight, square, and unmarked.
 This 1969 Scribner edition of A Farewell to Arms by Ernest Hemingway features a distinctive cover painting by James and Ruth McCrea, chosen to complement Hemingway’s powerful story of love and loss during World War I. The artwork adds a unique, collectible touch to this edition.